 This is when someone shares credentials with friends and family, and generally does so without any economic exchange and without the purpose of earning money.
-Usually it is done within the immediate family group.
+Usually, it is done within the immediate family group.
 This type of “credential sharing” is well regarded or socially accepted.

-In many cases, the credentials of thousands of users are exchanged with the explicit aim of generating income from their sale and/or distribution.
+In many cases, the credentials of thousands of users are exchanged with the explicit aim of generating income from their sales and/or distribution.
 Passwords are then sold on marketplaces at a much lower price than the monthly subscription cost.
 The descriptions often offer guarantees and lifetime credentials.

 To avoid negative comments in the offer listing, contact telephone numbers or email addresses are listed.
 This type of “credential sharing” directly violates the terms and conditions of the service that every user agrees to when signing up and starting the subscription.